freealise/freealise/plots/storygrid.md

+"Don't waste your words - tell a story that works !"

 Empty book = fill in the blanks within genre conventions (sci-fi | factualism !)

 know character's actions along with them from characterization (but not ahead, keep to the present moment like IRL or in meditation)